mramazzini/COSC-4354-project/Assignment1.md

 The software must include the following components:

-    Login (Allow volunteers and administrators to register if not already registered) User Registration (Initially only username and password, followed by email verification) User Profile Management (After registration, users should log in to complete their profile, including location, skills, preferences, and availability)
+    Login (Allow volunteers and administrators to register if not already registered) User Registration (Initially only email and password, followed by email verification) User Profile Management (After registration, users should log in to complete their profile, including location, skills, preferences, and availability)
     Event Management (Administrators can create and manage events, specifying required skills, location, and urgency) Volunteer Matching (A module that matches volunteers to events/tasks based on their profiles and the event requirements)